-Future phases have the potential for up to 65,000sqm (650,000sqft) of lettable commercial space for innovative health and life sciences businesses seeking to co-locate and work closely with BHP.
+Future phases have the potential for around 65,000sqm (650,000sqft) of lettable commercial space for innovative health and life sciences businesses seeking to co-locate and work closely with BHP.
 This will comprise high-quality lab and office space for new start-ups, alongside grow-on space for businesses either currently incubating at our existing BioHub, Institute of Translational Medicine, or elsewhere.
 The potential for flexible design will also enable businesses to configure their own space as they scale up.

 There is also the option of developing pre-lets for established businesses seeking to relocate or co-locate teams at the heart of the BHP ecosystem.